-- My doctor doesn't think I need pain medication: The PCS website emphasizes, "It is the patient's right to receive assistance in pain management."
+- My doctor doesn't think I need pain medication: It is the patient's right to receive assistance in pain management.
 If your doctor or nurse cannot manage your pain, you can ask for help elsewhere. - Pain means my cancer is getting worse: Not necessarily.
 Pain may come at any time during treatment, even in early stages and when the prognosis is good.